Diplomatic immunity: Russian driver in Canada

 In 2001, a Russian diplomat, Andrei Knyazev, hit and killed a woman while driving drunk in Ottawa.
 Knyazev refused to take a breathalyzer at the scene of the crash, citing diplomatic immunity.
 Russia refused Canadian requests to waive his immunity, and Knyazev was expelled from Canada.
 Though the Russian Foreign Ministry fired him and charged him with involuntary manslaughter, and Russian and Canadian authorities cooperated in the investigation, the case caused a political storm in Canada.
 Many accused the Foreign Ministry of incompetence after it emerged that Knyazev had twice been previously investigated for drunk driving.
 The Canadian Foreign Minister had fought unsuccessfully to have Knyazev tried in Ottawa.
 In 2002, Knyazev was found guilty of involuntary manslaughter in Russia.

 American driver in Romania

 On 3 December 2004, in Bucharest, Romania, Christopher Van Goethem, an American Marine serving his embassy, ran a red traffic signal, collided with a taxi, and killed popular Romanian musician Teo Peter.
 The Romanian government requested the American government to lift his immunity, which it refused to do.
-In a court-martial, he was acquitted of manslaughter and adultery (which is still a court martial offence) but was convicted of obstruction of justice and making false statements.
+In a court-martial, he was acquitted of manslaughter and adultery but was convicted of obstruction of justice and making false statements.